toneloc/stable-channels/README.md

 Currently, this only works as a CLN plugin.
 This code is at the root of this directory.

-I have also built some iOS apps, web apps, bash scripts, Python servers and other knick-knacks.
+There are also some in-progress iOS apps, web apps, bash scripts, Python servers and other knick-knacks.
 Check that stuff out, as you wish, in `/platforms`.

 ### Enivronment and dependencies